worldbank/metadata-editor/docs/template-manager/microdata.md

 Weights

-Keys
+Keys: checking if variables form a key: ...

-If you change the weights, missing,
+If you change the weights, missing, ...

 ### Variable groups